 The largest component of the SFMTA's multi-modal operations is providing public transportation.
+For more than a century, we have kept people moving with the

+San Francisco Municipal Railway (Muni), the nation's eighth largest public transit system.
+In 2014, 25 percent of all trips to, from and within San Francisco were by transit; including those on regional transit systems.
 The agency directly manages five types of public transit in San Francisco (motor coach, trolley coach, light rail, historic streetcar and cable car), in addition to overseeing paratransit services, which serves individuals unable to use fixed-route transit service.
-SFMTA provides over
+SFMTA provides over 40 percent of all transit trips in the region; carrying more than 225 million passengers annually.

+STREETS MANAGEMENT

+With half of the trips by driving, The SFMTA also manages all on-street parking and on-street car sharing spaces, including 28,000 metered spaces, 40 public parking garages and lots, nearly 281,000 street signs and 1,200 traffic signals on 946 miles of city streets.

+TAXI REGULATION

+The SFMTA manages taxi operations including taxi stands, taxi driver rest stops, and bicycle racks for taxis.
+The agency also seeks to reduce the environmental impact of taxi use, such as promoting clean taxi fleets, including electrical or hybrid vehicles.

+COMPLETE STREETS PLANNING AND DESIGN

+With the remaining 25 percent of trips by walking and bicycling, the agency is responsible for the management of public streets in regards to traffic calming, pedestrian and bicycle safety, traffic enforcement and the painting and striping of roads; including those that define 215 miles of the city's growing bicycle network.

+REGIONAL AND LOCAL TRANSPORTATION PLANNING

-40 percent of all transit trips in the region; carrying more than 225 million passengers annually.
-The SFMTA also manages all on-street parking, including 28,000 metered spaces, 40 public parking garages and lots, nearly 282,000 street signs and 1,200 traffic signals on 946 miles of city streets.
-Beside modes of travel, the agency is responsible for the management of public streets in regards to traffic calming, pedestrian and bicycle safety, traffic enforcement and the painting and striping of roads, including those that define 215 miles of the city's growing bicycle network.
-Finally, the SFMTA partners with regional transit operators that connect the city with the region using four additional transit modes (heavy rail, commuter railroad, regional bus and ferry), and with other city agencies to manage and acquire funding, enhance pedestrian safety, create complete streets projects and manage the impacts of the transportation network on the environment.
-Needless to say, this movement of people and goods requires significant infrastructure.
-In addition to supporting the operation of a diverse transportation network, the agency also has ongoing needs for State of Good Repair (\$11.45 billion) to restore the system and ensure that it can operate in a safe and reliable manner.
+The SFMTA partners with regional transit operators that connect the city with the region using four additional transit modes (heavy rail, commuter railroad, regional bus and ferry).
+The SFMTA also partners with other city agencies to manage and acquire funding, enhance pedestrian safety, create complete streets projects and evaluate the impacts of the transportation network on the environment.

+Furthermore, the agency engages communities around San Francisco and regional agencies to coordinate development efforts, station area plans, neighborhood plans and local and regional transportation improvements.
+The SFMTA is a major component of the economic engine of San Francisco, and supports the quality of life of its residents and visitors.

+CAPITAL ASSETS

+Restoring, enhancing and expanding San Francisco's transportation system requires significant assets and infrastructure.
+In addition to supporting the operation of a diverse transportation network, the 2014 State of Good Repair Report stated that the agency also has ongoing needs of \$11.45 million to restore the system and ensure that it can operate in a safe and reliable manner.
 Figure 1 provides an overview of the capital assets SFMTA is responsible for.